SOL-Strategies/solana-validator-failover/quic-handshake-test/MTU_HYPOTHESIS.md

 ### Step 3: Increase Tailscale MTU (if test works)

-If the MaxDatagramSize workaround works, you can try increasing Tailscale's MTU:
+If the InitialPacketSize workaround works, you can try increasing Tailscale's MTU:

 ```bash
 # Check current MTU